wojtha/mouse_melon/README.md

       And 'and it has arguments', 'hello', 1 end

-  scenario 'Gherkin steps as triangle bullets' do
+  scenario 'Steps as triangle bullets' do
     ‣ 'given is defined'
     ‣ 'when is defined'
     ‣ 'then is defined'
   end

-  scenario 'Gherkin steps as circle bullets' do
+  scenario 'Steps as circle bullets' do
     • 'given is defined'
     • 'when is defined'
     • 'then is defined'